-One of the main fixtures* of Wood Green's Industry during the first half of the Twentieth century was Davis & Timmins.
+One of the key members of Wood Green's Industrial sector during the first half of the Twentieth century was Davis & Timmins.

-Founded in 1876, the firm of specialised in "turned work of all descriptions" including screws, bolts, nuts, studs, washers, terminals, and later, small component parts for electrical work.
+Founded in 1876 by Henry Timmins and French-born Emile Davis, the firm specialised in 'turned work of all descriptions' including screws, bolts, nuts, studs, washers, terminals, and later, small component parts for electrical work.

 Davis & Timmins advert 1905

-The firm was run by George Davis who lived at Truro House, still standing at the junction of Green Lanes and Oakthorpe Road in Palmers Green.
-It remained at Wood Green until the mid-Sixties when it was taken over by Delta Metal.
+The factory remained at Wood Green until the mid-Sixties when it was taken over by Delta Metal.

 Thanks Eugene.
 The picture came from a Haringey Council sourced document which suggested it showed Wood Green.
 Thanks to your eagle eyes and intimate knowledge of your own backyard, I've now edited out that suggestion!